-1 So, here right beside me is the 2 Miskwaabimaag Basket.
-It's a red willow basket that's 3 actually from here, this area, and women from our territory 4 have made it.
-We harvested this red willow near Bannock 5 Point, many of you will be familiar with that area, and 6 created this basket as a symbol of gathering truth.
-Not 7 telling truth or finding truth, but the opportunity to 8 gather.
-And, we know that many Indigenous people around 9 the world, and here, are really important gatherers of many 10 things, and that this inquiry has this important task of 11 helping to gather that truth as it travels.
-12 So, this is a basket that was gifted to the 13 Inquiry by Anishinaabekwe from this region.
-And, beside 14 it, it's a cup of a copper cup with water, and the 15 lining of red cloth is to protect that work.
-So, if you do 16 have something at some point that you want to put in this 17 basket, we had amazing young people in Smithers come and 18 share their intentions and place their thoughts and 19 aspirations into that basket to share with the National 20 Inquiry, and that's really important to the work that's 21 being done.
-There's an explanation of that in French here, 22 but there's another banner downstairs that has the 23 explanation in English, if anyone is interested in more to speak on is the seed packets.
-And, for those of you who will be coming to provide testimony, to share stories with the Commissioners, you'll be gifted a packet of seeds.
+1 So, here right beside me is the Miskwaabimaag Basket.
+It's a red willow basket that's 2 actually from here, this area, and women from our territory 3 have made it.
+We harvested this red willow near Bannock 4 Point, many of you will be familiar with that area, and 5 6 created this basket as a symbol of gathering truth.
+Not telling truth or finding truth, but the opportunity to 7 gather.
+And, we know that many Indigenous people around 8 9 the world, and here, are really important gatherers of many things, and that this inquiry has this important task of 10 helping to gather that truth as it travels.
+11 12 So, this is a basket that was gifted to the Inquiry by Anishinaabekwe from this region.
+And, beside 13 it, it's a cup of -- a copper cup with water, and the 14 15 lining of red cloth is to protect that work.
+So, if you do have something at some point that you want to put in this 16 17 basket, we had amazing young people in Smithers come and 18 share their intentions and place their thoughts and aspirations into that basket to share with the National 19 Inquiry, and that's really important to the work that's 20 21 being done.
+There's an explanation of that in French here, but there's another banner downstairs that has the 22 explanation in English, if anyone is interested in more detail.